ember-cli/eslint-plugin-ember/docs/rules/classic-decorator-no-classic-methods.md

 # classic-decorator-no-classic-methods

-:car: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.
+:white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

 Disallows the use of the following classic API methods within a class: